IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

   SCReAM implementation resets base delay history when it is determined that clock drift becomes too large.
 This is achieved by reducing the target bitrate for a few RTTs.

+* REF_WND_OVERHEAD is by default quite high.
+The intention is to avoid that packets are queued up on the sender side in cases when feedback is delayed or when the media encoder produces very large frames.
+This is beneficial for cases where link capacity is very high or when congested queues have high statistical multiplexing.
+  It is however recommended to reduce this value in case the media encoder reacts slowly to a reduced target bitrate, because an excessive queue build-up may otherwise occur and the better option may then be to queue up packets on the sender side.

 * Clock skipping: The sender or receiver clock can occasionally skip.
 Handling of this is implemented in {{SCReAM-CPP-implementation}}.